Spacial/csstuff/README.md

 - [A dream of an ultimate OS](http://okmij.org/ftp/papers/DreamOSPaper.html).
 - [KTF](https://github.com/awslabs/ktf)- Kernel Test Framework.
 - [A Requiem for a Dying Operating System](https://user.eng.umd.edu/~blj/funny/requium.html) or The Conquerer Has No Clothes.
+- [LearnOS](https://github.com/dhavalhirdhav/LearnOS): This is one of my long awaited project on learning to develop an Operating System.

 ### Linux Kernel